ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### eth_getActivatePrecompilesAt

 `eth_getActivatePrecompilesAt` returns activated precompiles at a specific timestamp.
 If no timestamp is provided it returns the latest block timestamp.
+This API is enabled by default with `internal-blockchain` namespace.

 **Signature**